ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

 ---------------
 5. Migrate data
 ---------------
-This section illustrates the data migration from an existing CKAN instance.
+This section illustrates the data migration from an existing CKAN instance assuming direct access to the target host.

 a.
 Transfer resource files